Tao-pyth/python_ygo_research/README.md

 ```

 When started, the app displays a menu allowing you to manage decks, register match data, view statistics or adjust application settings.
 Deck data is stored locally in an SQLite database under `external_resource/db/ygo_data.db`.
+The current color palette and light/dark style are loaded from `config.json` and can also be changed from the in-app settings screen.

 ## Additional Tools